 - 6 oz mushrooms (a mix or one kind is fine--I used shiitake and crimin mushrooms, finely chopped)

-- ½ tsp red pepper flakes (use more if you want this spicy)
+- ½ teaspoon red pepper flakes (use more if you want this spicy)

 - 2 bay leaves